seeess1/seeess1.github.io/index.md

 <br>
 <h2>The organizational half</h2>

-Along with data engineering and analysis, I'm also a board member at a non-profit in Brooklyn.
+Along with data engineering and analysis, I've also been board member at a non-profit in Brooklyn since 2015.
 I explain the two halves in more detail <a href="./bio">here</a>.